Simonseyfert/colony_counter/README.md

 11. Explanation Overview:
 Red = Infected (label 1), green = not infected (label 0), orange/yellow = model is unsure
 Note: The prediction does not always work as intended.
-Note only orange/yellow cells might be wrong!
+Not only orange/yellow cells might be wrong!
 ![predicted_view](data/images_readme/predicted_view.png)

 12. Now the user can automatically resolve the orange cases by clicking on "Resolve orange: OFF".
 This shows what the model thinks is more likely.
 As soon as the ambigious cases are resolved, the count per row is displayed